Russia struggles to meet global orders for Sputnik V vaccine

 “Russia squandered that opportunity,” said Twigg, the VCU professor.
 “I think in some cases, it’s actually left Russia’s reputation in Iran, Guatemala, Argentina, maybe Mexico, perhaps even a little worse off than it would have been if it had done nothing, or if it had waited and made more fulfillable promises from the very beginning, because people are disappointed.”

 Turkish Health Minister Fahrettin Koca said in August that Turkey has not been able to roll out Sputnik because it didn’t have the second doses in hand.
-It’s unclear if Turkey still hopes to receive the second doses or if it has simply abandoned the rollout.
+Koca later said Turkey was “engaged in an effort” to obtain both the first and second doses.
+A Health Ministry official would not comment on whether Turkey still hopes to receive the second doses or if it has simply abandoned the rollout.

 “The whole process is a black box.
 There is no transparency,” opposition lawmaker Murat Emir said last month in questioning Koca about the fate of the Sputnik rollout, including whether Turkey would get a refund for the 400,000 unused doses.